AICorpGlobal/HR-Job/Internship/SoftwareEngineering.md

 ### **Your Role**
 - Collaborate with teams to design and deliver innovative solutions.
-- Write and maintain top-quality code using **.NET, JavaScript, HTML5, CSS, Vue, React Native , etc **.
+- Write and maintain top-quality code using our tech stack **.NET, JavaScript, HTML5, CSS, Vue, React Native , etc **.
 - Work with **RESTful APIs** for seamless data integration.
 - Debug, test, and enhance performance.
 - Contribute to **Research & Development** and **Open Source Projects**.